shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 > - Metrics will be printed to stdout, and figures saved to `PatternAnalysis/recognition/siamese_s46387334/`

 ## Results Summary
-After running training and prediction as listed above, these were the results produced when predicting on the unseen testing set.
+After running training and prediction as listed above, these were the results produced when predicting on the unseen testing set using the final model.

 ### Evaluation Metrics
 #### 1. Testing AUC ROC (Area Under the Receiver Operating Characteristic Curve)